vinujohn/hefty/README.md

 func main() {
 	// Create AWS SQS and AWS S3 clients as you would usually do.
-	// This is just one example.
-	sdkConfig, _ := config.LoadDefaultConfig(context.TODO())
+	// This is just one example of creating these clients using default config. sdkConfig, _ := config.LoadDefaultConfig(context.TODO())
 	sqsClient := sqs.NewFromConfig(sdkConfig)
 	s3Client := s3.NewFromConfig(sdkConfig)

-	// Create a Hefty message client by passing in an AWS SQS client, AWS S3 client,
+	// Create a Hefty SQS client wrapper by passing in an AWS SQS client, AWS S3 client,
 	// and a AWS S3 bucket used to save messages larger than 256KB. myBucket := "my-bucket"
-	heftyClient, err := hefty.NewSqsClient(sqsClient, s3Client, myBucket)
+	heftyClientWrapper, err := hefty.NewSqsClientWrapper(sqsClient, s3Client, myBucket)
 	if err != nil {
 		panic(err)
 	}

 	// Send a message to AWS SQS.
 Message sizes greater than 256KB will automatically
 	// be stored in S3.
-Hefty client methods use the same input and return types as
+Hefty client wrapper methods use the same input and return types as
-	// the similar AWS SQS client method. largeMessageBody := "..."
+	// the AWS SQS SDK method.
+	largeMessageBody := "..."
 	queueUrl := "https://sqs.us-west-2.amazonaws.com/123456789012/MyQueue"
-	_, err = heftyClient.SendHeftyMessage(context.TODO(), &sqs.SendMessageInput{
+	_, err = heftyClientWrapper.SendHeftyMessage(context.TODO(), &sqs.SendMessageInput{
 		MessageBody: &largeMessageBody,
 		QueueUrl:    &queueUrl,
 		MessageAttributes: map[string]types.MessageAttributeValue{